rajgudhka/Data-Analysis-Project-on-Zomato-Dataset/README.md

 # Data-Analysis-Project-on-Zomato-Dataset
-This project is made using Google Colab and it will convert any text to speech.
+This project includes use of basic python functions, seaborn library,heat maps,etc.